-For nearly a century, the Jones family thrived on Porgy Key and other islands at the southern end of Biscayne National Park.
-That an initial $300 investment in land could parlay into total resale of nearly $1.5 million is all the more astonishing when one recognizes that most African-Americans living in the south in the early 20th-century were barely able to eke out a living, much less become millionaires.
+A Remarkable Story - For nearly a century the Jones family thrived on Porgy Key and other islands at the southern end of the park.
+That an initial $300 investment in land could turn into a total resale of nearly $1.5 million is all the more astonishing when one recognizes that most African-Americans living in the south in the early 20th-century were barely able to eke out a living, much less become millionaires.

-The following narrative is based almost entirely on the Historic Context Study: Israel Lafayette Jones Site, Biscayne National Park by Carolyn Finney.
-The complete document, with references, is available by contacting the park's Cultural Resources Manager.
+The following narrative is based on the Israel Lafayette Jones Site study by Carolyn Finney.

-Israel Lafayette Jones was born 1858 in Raleigh, North Carolina.
-His father was Arter Jones, a farm laborer who lived in Clayton, Johnston, North Carolina.
-Israel had a brother, Samuel who was born in 1861.
-By 1880, Arter had become re-married to Caroline Jones, who was just one year younger than Israel.
-Israel Jones biological mother remains a mystery.
+The Early Years (1858-1898) - Israel Lafayette Jones was born in 1858 in Raleigh, North Carolina.
+His father was Arter Jones, a farm laborer from North Carolina.
+Israel had a younger brother named Samuel, born in 1861.
+By 1880, Arter was married again to Caroline Jones, who was just one year younger than Israel.
+Israel's biological mother remains a mystery.
 While slave schedules cannot affirm whether or not Jones or his parents were born into slavery, in North Carolina around 1830, only one percent of the black population were freemen.
-By 1860, there were less than 40,000 freed blacks.
+By 1860 there were less than 40,000 freed blacks.
 In addition, in 1850, when his father would have been 23 years of age, seventy-five percent of all slaves were farm laborers.

 Israel Jones headed to Florida in 1892 in search of work.
 Before settling in Key Biscayne, he tried his hand at growing oranges in Orlando, but was unsuccessful due to a freeze.
 After a short stint in Tampa, he made his way further south.
 In the mid-nineteenth century, South Florida was largely wilderness where black families often lived in isolation from each other on the groves and farms of white owners.
 For many blacks, job opportunities came in the form of digging for coontie (a wild cycad indigenous to the region and used for making starch), clearing land, and working in the lumber industry.
 Walter S. Davies, a well-to-do white landowner, had significant property holdings on Cape Florida and needed a caretaker for his property.
 He dispatched his agent Ralph Monroe (boat designer and commodore of Biscayne Bay Yacht Club in Coconut Grove) to find an appropriate employee.
 He hired Israel Jones, who became the caretaker on the Davis Grant and several other properties, including those belonging to Dr. John Clayton Gifford and Commodore Monroe.
 In 1893, Jones also went to work as a foreman for a pineapple farm belonging to Frank T. Budge.
 During his tenure as caretaker and foreman, Jones developed skills in growing lime and pineapple trees.